CosmosContracts/juno-tools-docs/docs/03-dashboards/04-cw-20/02-guide.md

 All the messages that can be executed are explained below.

-- **Burn**: Remove some amount of tokens from **your** balance and reduce total token supply by the same amount.
+- **Burn**: Remove some amount of tokens from **your** balance and reduce the total token supply by the same amount.
 - **Burn From**: Make use of an allowance and remove some amount of tokens from the balance of **another** address.
 - **Increase Allowance**: Increase the allowance of an address based on your balance.
 - **Decrease Allowance**: Decrease the allowance of an address based on your balance.
 - **Transfer**: Move some amount of tokens from one address to another address.
 - **Transfer From**: Make use of an allowance and move some amount of tokens from one address to another address.
-Your address must be given allowance from another address to use this.
+Your address must be given an allowance from another address to use this.
 - **Send**: Move some amount of tokens from one address to another address and execute a message in the end.
-- **Send From**: Make use of an allowance and move some amount of tokens from one address to another address and execute a message in the end.
+- **Send From**: Make use of an allowance and move some amount of tokens from one address to another address and execute a message at the end.
 - **Update Marketing**: Update marketing information related to your token contract.
 - **Update Logo**: Update token logo URL.